 Why did The National Campaign to Prevent Teen and Unplanned Pregnancy become Power to Decide?

 For more than 20 years, as The National Campaign to Prevent Teen and Unplanned Pregnancy, we contributed to incredible progress in historic declines in teen and unplanned pregnancy and expanding access to information and contraceptive options.
 In December 2017, we changed our name to Power to Decide, the campaign to prevent unplanned pregnancy.
-This reflects the inspiration and vision that drives our work: the tremendous opportunity that exists when all young people have the power to decide if, when, and under what circumstances to get pregnant.
+This reflects the inspiration and vision that drives our work: the tremendous opportunity that exists when all young people have the power to decide if, when, and under what circumstances to get pregnant and have a child.

 Do you still work on teen pregnancy prevention?